Do Plasma Cutters Need Compressed Air? PSI, CFM & Setup Guide

 Key Takeaways

-- Pressure & Flow: Standard cutters need 90–120 PSI and airflow at least 1.5× the cutter’s consumption rating (typically 4–8 CFM).
+• Pressure & Flow: Standard cutters need 90–120 PSI, and the compressor should deliver at least 1.5× the cutter’s rated airflow (typically 4–8 CFM).

 Why Plasma Cutters Rely on Compressed Air